Potato Recipes for Soups, Salads, Sweet Potatoes, Baked and Mashed Potatoes

 The high fat and calories of today's potato dishes stem from the fact that they are cooked in grease and/or loaded with toppings such as bacon bits, butter, cheese, chili, and sour cream.
 If you just cut back a little you can still enjoy deliciously prepared potatoes.

-I'm well versed in how to prepare and cook potatoes, since potatoes have long be a southern staple.
+I'm well versed in how to prepare and cook potatoes, since potatoes have long been a southern staple.
 So, before you go running off and cooking up some delicious potatoes, please review some tips on preparing and cooking potatoes.

 What Type of Potato Should You Use?